Step 1: Create Monitoring User

 $$ LANGUAGE sql VOLATILE SECURITY DEFINER;

-Note: We never collect actual table data through this method (we omit fetching fields like most_common_vals from the pg_stats_ext view, as you can see in the function definition), but we do collect statistics about the distribution of values in your tables.
-You can skip creating the get_relation_stats_ext helper function if the database contains highly sensitive information and statistics about it should not be collected.
+Note: We never collect actual table data through this method (see the NULL values in the get_column_stats function and omitted fields like most_common_vals in the get_relation_stats_ext function), but we do collect statistics about the distribution of values in your tables.
+You can skip creating the get_column_stats and get_relation_stats_ext helper functions if the database contains highly sensitive information and statistics about it should not be collected.
 This will impact the accuracy of Index Advisor recommendations.

 Note that it is important you run these as a user with cloudsqlsuperuser / alloydbsuperuser privileges in order to pass down the full access to statistics tables.